mustafah15/zettelkasten/zettelkasten/domain driven design.md

 ---

-Domain Driven design originates form a book called Domain Driven Design by Eric Evans.
+Domain Driven design originates from a book called Domain Driven Design by Eric Evans.
-One of the key goal of the book is to try **to create a software implementation that is based on an evolving model that is understood by the domain experts.** so largely about creating a communication channel between the domain experts and the software developers.
+One of the key goals of the book is to try **to create a software implementation that is based on an evolving model that is understood by the domain experts.** so largely about creating a communication channel between the domain experts and the software developers.
-As far as goals go for domain driven design one of the key goals within it is to take a large system, or a large domain and to break it down to smaller pieces. the problem that we have the larger domain you have the more harder you can deal with it and harder to model a a large singe coherent model. break things down into small pieces. this gives us a way to determine the boundaries, essentially between those smaller pieces within the larger domain, Reactive micro-services for example have a similar goal they need to be separated along clear boundaries, each microservice has to have a clearly defined api and a specific set of responsibilities. if we don't know what the responsibilities of the microservice it's going to be very hard ti build it and have a proper design for it. thats where the DDD will help us it give us a set of guidelines and a set of techniques that we can use to try to help us to break larger domain into a smaller ones.
+As far as goals go for domain driven design one of the key goals within it is to take a large system, or a large domain and to break it down to smaller pieces. the problem that we have the larger domain you have the more harder you can deal with it and harder to model a a large singe coherent model. break things down into small pieces. this gives us a way to determine the boundaries, essentially between those smaller pieces within the larger domain, Reactive micro-services for example have a similar goal they need to be separated along clear boundaries, each microservice has to have a clearly defined api and a specific set of responsibilities. if we don't know what the responsibilities of the microservice it's going to be very hard to build it and have a proper design for it. thats where the DDD will help us it give us a set of guidelines and a set of techniques that we can use to try to help us to break larger domain into a smaller ones.
 ### What Is a Domain?
 - A domain in the context of the software, it refers to the business or idea that we are modeling.